domosekai/domosekai.github.io/sstp/help.md

 You need to obtain the P12 file from your administrator and place it on your device.
 This can be done in several ways:

-- Via iTunes File Sharing on a computer
+- Via Finder or iTunes File Sharing on a computer (see links below)
 - Email the file to yourself, long press the attachment and choose *Save to Files*
 - Save in iCloud Drive or other cloud drive that can be accessed by the Files app